GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

 Description
 -----------

-**grdreformat** reads a grid file in one format and writes it out using another format.
+**grdconvert** reads a grid file in one format and writes it out using another format.
 As an option the user may select a subset of the data to be written and to specify scaling, translation, and NaN-value.